Resources

 Bat Activities During COVID-19

-Currently, activities requiring direct contact with bats are temporarily suspended.
+Currently, activities requiring direct contact with bats should follow Covid-19 protocols.
+See the following protocols:

-You can find more information here or contact Katherine Etchison, NCWRC Mammalogist, at 828-545-8328 or katherine.etchison@ncwildlife.org.
+For more information, please contact Katherine Etchison, NCWRC Mammalogist, at 828-545-8328 or katherine.etchison@ncwildlife.org.

 Bat Conservation International’s FAQ on Bats, Coronoviruses, and Zoonotic Diseases